Bal Gangadhar Tilak: Esteem for Swami Vivekananda

-Conflicts with Shahu over caste issues
+Caste issues

 Shahu, the ruler of the princely state of Kolhapur, had several conflicts with Tilak as the latter agreed with the Brahmins decision of Puranic rituals for the Marathas that were intended for Shudras.
 Tilak even suggested that the Marathas should be "content" with the Shudra status assigned to them by the Brahmins.
-Tilak's newspapers, as well as the press in Kolhapur, criticized Shahu for his caste prejudice and his unreasoned hostility towards Brahmins.
+Tilak's newspapers, as well as the press in Kolhapur, criticised Shahu for his caste prejudice and his unreasoned hostility towards Brahmins.
 These included serious allegations such as sexual assaults by Shahu against four Brahmin women.
 An English woman named Lady Minto was petitioned to help them.
 The agent of Shahu had blamed these allegations on the "troublesome brahmins".
 Tilak and another Brahmin suffered from the confiscation of estates by Shahu, the first during a quarrel between Shahu and the Shankaracharya of Sankareshwar and later in another issue.